-- University of the People was established in early 2009 to address the global need for low-cost, high-quality online education. - o January 2009 President Shai Reshef announced establishment of University of the People, the first ever non-profit, tuition-free, degree granting online university. - January 2009 The State of California licensed UoPeople to offer educational programming as a non-profit institution of higher education authorized to award undergraduate and graduate degrees. - April 2009 University of the People began accepting applications for undergraduate study. - May 2009 The global announcement of the launch of UoPeople was hosted by The United Nations Global Alliance for ICT and Development (GAID) at UN headquarters in New York City. - September 2009 The University enrolled its first cohort of students who came from 49 countries around the world.
-It began with two degrees Associate of Science and Bachelor of Science and two program areas Business Administration and Computer Science. - In September 2010, in partnership with the Clinton Global Initiative, UoPeople committed to provide full scholarships to 250 Haitians in support of that country's post-earthquake recovery efforts. - Sixteen Haitian students began their studies in November 2010 at a dedicated Student Computer Center in Port-au-Prince operated by the Haitian Connection Network.
+- University of the People was established in early 2009 to address the global need for accessible low-cost, high-quality online education. - January 2009 President Shai Reshef announced establishment of University of the People, the first ever non-profit, tuition-free, degree granting online university. - January 2009 The State of California licensed UoPeople to offer educational programming as a non-profit institution of higher education authorized to award undergraduate and graduate degrees. - April 2009 University of the People began accepting applications for undergraduate study. - May 2009 The global announcement of the launch of UoPeople was hosted by The United Nations Global Alliance for ICT and Development (GAID) at UN headquarters in New York City. - During the 2009-10 academic year, UoPeople experienced important milestones in its worldwide recognition, including worldwide media attention. - September 2009 The University enrolled its first cohort of students who came from 49 countries around the world.
+It began with two degrees Associate of Science and Bachelor of Science and two majors Business Administration and Computer Science. - Fall 2009 Partnership with Yale ISP UoPeople and the Yale Law School Information Society Project (Yale ISP) formed a digital education research partnership to understand both the reach and the benefits of free online education resources. - September 2010 Clinton Global Initiative (CGI) in partnership with UoPeople, committed to provide full scholarships to 250 Haitians in support of that country's postearthquake recovery efforts. - November 2010 Sixteen Haitian students began their studies at a dedicated Student Computer Center in Port-au-Prince operated by the Haitian Connection Network.
 The Center gave students a place to study with computers, satellite internet connection and security.
-By early 2014, all 250 scholarships had been awarded. - During the 2010-11 academic year, University of the People entered into a number of partnerships in support of its mission to open access to higher education to qualified individuals regardless of their economic, geographic, political or cultural circumstances. - In June 2011, University of the People began collaborating with New York University to identify UoPeople students who would be eligible for admission to its highly-selective NYU-Abu Dhabi program.
-The first UoPeople student began studying there in September 2012.
+By early 2014, all 250 scholarships had been awarded. - During the 2010-11 academic year, University of the People entered into a number of partnerships in support of its mission to open access to higher education to qualified individuals regardless of their economic, geographic, political or cultural circumstances.